Jutho/TensorKit.jl/docs/src/man/sectors.md

 ## Anyons

 There is currently one example of a `Sector` subtype that has anyonic braiding style, namely that of the Fibonacci fusion category.
-It has to (isomorphism classes of) simple objects, namely the identity `𝟙` and a non-trivial object known as `τ`, with fusion rules `τ ⊗ τ = 𝟙 ⊕ τ`.
+It has two (isomorphism classes of) simple objects, namely the identity `𝟙` and a non-trivial object known as `τ`, with fusion rules `τ ⊗ τ = 𝟙 ⊕ τ`.
 Let's summarize the topological data